Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 How do I verify a Coursera certificate is real?

 Every Coursera certificate has a unique verification URL (coursera.org/verify/[id]) that anyone can check.
-Employers can verify authenticity by visiting the URL.
+Employers can confirm authenticity by visiting the URL.

 Bottom Line: Is Coursera Legit?